 But on our second long layover, we decided to visit Istanbul on our own.
 Turned out Istanbul is a super easy city to move around and the public transport works so well.
 So if you are having a long layover in Istanbul, do take this opportunity to visit the city and don’t be afraid of not finding your way through.

-Long Layover in Istanbul: From Ataturk Airport to Sultanahmet
+Long Layover in Istanbul: How to Get from Ataturk Airport to Sultanahmet

 The main airport in the city, the Ataturk airport, is considered one of the most important airports in Europe, It doesn’t come as a surprise when you consider the fact that it is the hub of Turkish Airlines, one of the biggest air companies in the world and the one who flies to the biggest number of destinations across the world.